Overview

 Single Encoder Knob

-- Single click the top of the knob to toggle between Fast Mode and Slow Mode volume stepping.
+- Single click the top of the knob.
+The default action is to toggle between Fast Mode and Slow Mode volume stepping.
+The click action is configurable in the LF Audio AuralSync app; the alternative is Mute (short press mutes and unmutes the output).

 - Double-click the top to cycle to the next channel group.